upendrak/swc-stanford-20180329/sessions/introR.rst

 ``%in%`` will enable you to search all lines in the column country for all character strings in the two.countries file and will return a TRUE if it finds an one of them.

-- CHALLENGE - 2
+- EXERCISE - 8

 Create a new dataframe that contains the total GDP for years after 1980 for countries in Europe.

-## Solution to Challenge 2
+## Solution to Exercise 8

 EU_gdp <- gapminder %>% filter(continent == 'Europe' & year > 1980) %>% mutate(GDP = pop * gdpPercap)